itsrainingmani/Altruist/README.md

-# HackMITSignToMe
+# HackMIT2016 Altruist
-Sign Language Duolingo
+Get help wherever you are